samuelpratt/Sudoku/README.md

 ```

-### Install the NDK

-This is required for Tess-Two.
-See https://developer.android.com/ndk/guides/index.html#download-ndk

 ### Tess-Two

 You don't need to do anything to include the library other than add a Mavern reference to it in the build.gradle of the